-BIOGRAPHY | Matthew Arnold’s photographic work explores the interrelationship between our history, culture, and personal experiences in this increasingly complex world.
-The intention is to connect the specificity and significance of history with the topography of the land upon which the history is shaped.
+BIOGRAPHY | Matthew Arnold is an American landscape photographer whose work strives to connect the specificity and significance of history with the topography of the land on which the history is shaped.

 His work has been exhibited and promoted widely across the United States and around the world in galleries and museums.
 His previous project was published in 2014 as a monograph entitled, Topography Is Fate—North African Battlefields of World War II, by the German publisher, Kehrer Verlag, Heidelberg.
 It includes a foreword written by Hilary Roberts, the Research Curator of Photography at the Imperial War Museums in Britain, along with an essay by Natalie Zelt, the co-author and co-curator of War/Photography: Images of Armed Conflict and Its Aftermath.

 Arnold was recently named a 2020 Critical Mass Top 50 Photographer by Photolucida.
 In 2021 Arnold will have his first major solo exhibition of his Amelia Earhart project at the Turchin Center for the Arts at Appalachian State University.
 This past summer he was asked to jury the Earth Photo Prize for the Royal Geographical Society in London.
 In 2019 he had his second solo exhibition at Happy Lucky No.1 Gallery in New York City for a parallel project entitled Ghosts and the Longing for Amelia.
 Ghosts is a multimedia project born of a long period of introspection.
 The project created a new perspective on process, and a deeper understanding of how obstructions in the path of life can ultimately lead to a different and possibly more revelatory direction in the creative development of the artist.